Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Case Study

 \section{Case Study}

-To validate the effectiveness of our proposed safety-guaranteed and goal-oriented semantic communication solution, we implement the semantic-based C\&C data execution solution, namely SemCE, in a UAV target tracking task.
-In this setup, a UAV is controlled to track a moving target over a total of $T$ time slots.
-At time slot $t\in\{1,2,\ldots,T\}$, let $d_{t}$ denotes the Euclidean distance between the UAV and the target.
-Let $d$, $d_\mathrm{s}$ and $d_\mathrm{e}$ denotes the safety distance requirement and tracking threshold, with $d_\mathrm{e}>d_\mathrm{s}>0$.
-The tracking status at time slot $t$ is classified as: 1) unsafe if $d_{t}\leq d_\mathrm{s}$; 2) successful if $d_\mathrm{s}< d_{t}\leq d_\mathrm{e}$; 3) unsuccessful if $d_{t}>d_\mathrm{e}$.
-Effectiveness and safety performance are measured by the tracking success and safety rate.
-The tracking success rate refers to the proportion of successful time slots, while the safety rate is defined as $\frac{T_{\mathrm{s}}}{T}$, where $T_{\mathrm{s}}$ is the number of time slots in which tracking is safe.
-C\&C data is generated using a PID controller (proportional gain = 0.5).
+{To validate the effectiveness of the proposed SA-GS directions, we implement one representative direction, namely semantic-based C\&C packet execution (D9), referred to as SemCE, in a single-UAV target-tracking task.
+Specifically, an edge server periodically transmits C\&C data to control a UAV to track a mobile target (eg., vehicle) moving over $T$ time slots.
+The mobile target moves along a randomly generated trajectory, with a constant speed within each time slot that may vary across time slots.
+We assume the mobile target can send its real-time positions to the edge server correctly all the time without error.
+Meanwhile, the UAV's onboard sensor captures its real-time positions, also forwarding them to the edge server.
+At each time slot $t\in\{1,2,\ldots,T\}$, the edge server generates a C\&C packet according to the current tracking state using a proportional integral derivative (PID) controller with proportional gain 0.5.
+The C\&C packet is transmitted through a Rayleigh-fading channel.
+As a baseline, the UAV executes the most recently received C\&C packet, referred to as the latest-arrived execution policy.
+By contrast, SemCE prioritizes received packets based on their freshness and value of information.
+Let $d_t$ denote the Euclidean distance between the UAV and the target.
+Let $d_\mathrm{s}$ and $d_\mathrm{e}$ denote the safety distance and tracking threshold, respectively, where $d_\mathrm{e}>d_\mathrm{s}>0$.
+Then, the tracking status at time slot $t$ is classified as unsafe if $d_t\leq d_\mathrm{s}$, successful if $d_\mathrm{s}<d_t\leq d_\mathrm{e}$, and unsuccessful if $d_t>d_\mathrm{e}$.
+Accordingly, safety and effectiveness are evaluated by the safety rate and tracking success rate, respectively.
+The safety rate is defined as $T_\mathrm{s}/T$, where $T_\mathrm{s}$ is the number of safe time slots, while the tracking success rate is the proportion of time slots satisfying $d_\mathrm{s}<d_t\leq d_\mathrm{e}$.}